dchbx/dchbx.github.io/docs/architecture.md

 ![DCHBX Architecture](/assets/dchbx_architecture.png)

-The DCHBX Architecture depicts the components that fulfill the specific functions and roles resident in the HBX Reference Architecture.
+The DCHBX Architecture illustrates the components integrated which fulfill specific HBX functions and roles resident in the HBX Reference Architecture.
+The ACApi will allow additional components to be plugged into the architecture as HBX grows and expands.